 Practice in an Area with Lots of Different Road Types

 If you want to have the best chance at passing your practical driving test on the first try, then practice in an area with lots of different types of roads.
 If you’re taking your driving test on a closed track, then great.
-But if you need to take it out on public roads, make sure you’ve practiced in various conditions.
+But if you need to take it out on public roads, make sure you’ve practised in various conditions.
 There’s a big difference between driving down a quiet country lane and roaring along busy main roads with lots of lights.

 Know where all of your controls are: If it’s been a while since you sat in one of those awful, tiny learner-driver cars, figure out exactly where everything is now – but don’t rely on muscle memory.
 Get up close and personal with every control so that when you’re sitting at your real driving test, you don’t have time to think about it!